-- (a) When a civil action is filed with the Clerk, the Clerk shall give the filing party notice of the Magistrate Judge's consent jurisdiction in a form approved by the Court, with sufficient copies to be served with the complaint on adversary parties.
-A copy of such notice shall be attached to any third-party complaint served by a defendant. - (b) When a completed consent form has been filed, the Clerk shall forward the form for final approval to the District Judge to whom the case was originally assigned.
-Once the District Judge has approved the transfer and returned the consent form to the Clerk for filing, the clerk shall reassign the case for all purposes to the Magistrate Judge previously designated to receive any referrals or to whom the case has previously been referred for any purpose, except that, in the Eastern District of New York, upon application of the parties, the Clerk shall select a new Magistrate Judge at random.
+- (a) Upon the filing of a complaint in a civil case, the Clerk will file on ECF, or in a pro se matter provide in hard copy, a court-approved notice (or a link thereto) informing the parties that they may consent to have a Magistrate Judge conduct all proceedings in the case and order the entry of final judgment.
+The notice will include a consent form that the parties or their attorneys must sign if they consent to the exercise of dispositive authority by a Magistrate Judge. - (b) In any case where all parties are represented by counsel, no consent form shall be filed unless it is signed by all parties or their attorneys.
+In such a case, consent forms may be signed in counterpart fashion, provided that all signed forms are filed together. - (c) For all cases where both a District Judge and Magistrate Judge has been assigned, if the assigned District Judge approves the consent form, the Clerk shall reassign the case for all purposes to the Magistrate Judge previously designated to receive any referrals or to whom the case has previously been referred for any purpose, except that, in the Eastern District of New York, upon application of the parties, the Clerk shall select a new Magistrate Judge at random.
 If no designation or referral has been made, the Clerk shall select a new Magistrate Judge at random.